MicrosoftDocs/memdocs/memdocs/intune/fundamentals/deployment-guide-enrollment.md

 > [!WARNING]
 > THIS GUIDE IS STILL BEING WRITTEN, AND MAY CONTAIN INCORRECT INFORMATION.

 Azure AD is the backbone of Intune and Endpoint Manager.
-Once users and devices are registered within Azure AD, then it's available.
+Once users and devices are registered within your Azure AD (also called a tenant), then it's available.
 There are a few ways to get these devices registered in Azure AD.
 This is called "enrollment".

 Enrolling devices in Intune allows them to receive the policies you create.
 This includes compliance policies that help users and devices meet your rules.
 And, it includes configuration profiles that configure features and settings on devices.